The Ultimate Vegan-Friendly Guide To Baños, Ecuador

 The jump was worth it for me, despite being sore in my neck (and eventually my whole body) for a few days.
 If you decide to take a leap of faith, here are some things you should know:

-2. Go Canyoning, Rafting, Paragliding, Rock Climbing Or Zip Lining
+2. Go Canyoning, White Water Rafting, Paragliding, Rock Climbing Or Zip Lining

 I didn’t get the chance to go canyoning in Baños, but I’ve done it in South America before and highly recommend it.
 Canyoning is usually a mix of sliding/repelling down water features and jumping off of rocks into water below.
 It’s pretty fun, a little scary, and 100% worth if if you’re a merperson like me.
-Baños also offers other sports like white water rafting, paragliding, rock climbing and zip lining, and there is no shortage of companies to choose from when it comes to booking your adventure.
+Baños also offers other sports like white water rafting on the Pastaza River, paragliding over volcanoes, rock climbing with locals, and zip lining past waterfalls.
+And oh, you even have the chance to spend the day with an Indigenous community!

 The town is filled with offices where you can book your adventure, and there are so many tour companies to choose from.
 It’s also an option to book through Get Your Guide, a trusted booking platform where you can read reviews and browse through awesome activities all over the world.
 They have a whole page dedicated to Baños, so be sure to look at all of their offerings here.